 As Soturi fled, he realized Ayza’s paw steps weren’t following him as they should.
 He stopped and listened.
 Nothing.

 The worry stung his eyes, where was Ayza?
-Had the human killed her?
-Just then he heard a screech, it was so sharp and high pitched in fear.
+Did the Human catch up to her?
+Just then he heard a screech, it was sharp and high pitched in fear.
 “Help!
 Help!
 Soturi-” Her voice was cut off, then quick shuffling replaced it.

 “No!”
 Soturi whimpered, “Ayza!
 I’m coming!”
-He raced through where his tracks were left.
-The iciness was sharp on his pads but he still kept his hope up.
-She’s alive, she has to be alive.
+He raced through where his tracks were left and the iciness was sharp on his pads but he still kept his hope up.
+She’s alive!
+But she needs me.

 But as Soturi broke through the undergrowth he saw something that made his heart sink.
 Blood stained the snow and it wasn’t the deer.
 It was Ayza’s.

 Her smell was so clear and the crimson liquid was thick, seeping into the snow.